singnet/dev-portal/tutorials/cpp-service.md

 # Page navigation
 page_nav:
     prev:
-        content: Previous page
+        content: Back to tutorials
-        url: '#'
+        url: '/tutorials'
     next:
-        content: Next page
+        content: How to Write a SingularityNET Service in Go
-        url: '#'
+        url: '/tutorials/go-service'
 ---

-# Tutorial - How to write a SingularityNET service in Python
+# Tutorial - How to write a SingularityNET service in C++

 -------------------------------